lagimik/PartnerCrucible/_posts/2023-03-31-signaltonoise-openai.md

 # Generative AI with OpenAI

-This post aims to provide some signal to partners around generative AI by exploring the elements of the solutions and elements of a practice and a starting points for the journey.
+This post aims to provide  signal to partners around generative AI by exploring the elements of the solutions and elements of a practice and a starting points for the journey.

 ## TL;DR

-* A *human-in-the-loop / Copilot* approach structures interactions to guide the generative AI capabilities.
+* A *human-in-the-loop / Copilot* approach is used to structure interactions to guide the generative AI capabilities.
 * It is essential to follow responsible AI principles when working with generative AI.
-* To begin exploring what the potential of *Azure OpenAI Service* could be for your company and your customers a first step could be be to leverage *GitHub Copilot* first-hand.
+* To begin exploring what the potential of *Azure OpenAI Service* could be for your company, and your customers, a first step could be be to leverage *GitHub Copilot* first-hand.
 * Azure OpenAI Services consists of the following models: *GPT-3 (soon GPT-4), ChatGPT, DALL-E, and Codex*
-* Through *human-in-the-loop* interactions with the above models new family of patterns is emerging including: *Retrieve-then-read, Plan-then-write, and Learn-then-generate*
+* Through *human-in-the-loop* interactions a new family of patterns is emerging including: *Retrieve-then-read, Plan-then-write, and Learn-then-generate*
-* A Generative AI practice will involve some customer discovery and exploration that can be facilitated through design thinking techniques such as: *empathy mapping, how might we?, rapid prototyping, and experimentation*.
+* A Generative AI practice will involve some customer discovery and exploration that can be facilitated through design thinking techniques such as: *empathy mapping, how might we? questions, rapid prototyping, and experimentation*.
 * A Generative AI practice will require expertise around *data sources, data processing, generative models, and output channels*

 ## Human-in-the-loop

 Generative AI is an emerging capability that can be injected into a creative process.
-A *human-in-the-loop / Copilot*  approach structures interactions to guide the generative AI capabilities.
+This includes development, writing, and visual arts.
+A *human-in-the-loop / Copilot*  approach is used to structure interactions to guide the generative AI capabilities.
 This can provide step-wise gains in productivity across a wide range of tasks.
 At the same time, tapping into these augmentation use-cases will take some exploration and discovery to pace customers through the journey in a responsible manner.

 ## Responsible AI